KCL-BMEIS/OOP/week1.md

 --

-Unfortunately, the arguments are provided as a C-style array of pointers &ndash; features that we are trying hard to avoid on this course!
+Unfortunately, the arguments are provided as an old-school C-style array of pointers &ndash; features that we are trying hard to avoid on this course!

 --